-Senate panel votes to ban ‘lunch shaming’ in Virginia
+Senate Panel Votes to Ban ‘Lunch Shaming’ in Virginia

-RICHMOND – A Senate committee Thursday unanimously approved a bill to prohibit “lunch shaming” – the practice of singling out students who owe the school cafeteria money or cannot pay for their lunch.
+RICHMOND – A Senate committee Thursday unanimously approved a bill to prohibit “lunch shaming” – the practice of singling out students who owe the school cafeteria money or cannot pay for their lunch, according to Capitol News Service.

 The Senate Education and Health Committee voted 15-0 in favor of House Bill 50, which would bar schools from giving students a hand stamp or wristband when their lunch account is empty, or ask students to do chores or throw away their meal if they cannot pay.
 The bill specifies that any concerns regarding students’ lunch debt must be taken up directly with their parents or guardians.